alviser/hashthis/README.md

 Python script to produce hashes of a given string with a bunch of different algorithms and possibily to check if a given hash matches the string

 ## usage
-`python hashthis.py -h` shows available options
+`hashthis.py -h` shows available options

 `-s <source string>` use `<source string>` as the source for hashing